Tachi-67/Haolli/README.md

 ## 👋 Hi there, I'm Haolong Li (he/him)

-* 👨‍💻 Software Engineer Intern at Logitech HQ
+* 👨‍💻 Software Engineer Intern at Logitech
 * 🎓 MSc student in Computational Science and Engineering at EPFL, Lausanne
 * 🎓 BSc in Statistics at Harbin Institute of Technology
 * 💻 Software Development, Data Science, Machine Learning are my interests